wyattyhh/sidey/_posts/2023-12-20-trash-talk-guide.md

 Man, you're like school on Sunday.
 No Class.
 You can pay for school, but you can't buy class. i'll fuck you 'til you love me, faggot
+You're the reason that I'm pro-choice.
+You were the inspiration for birth control
+### teammate
+ARE YOUR FUCKING EYES PAINTED ON? did you just get your damn goldfish and let it flop all over your controller or something? don't worry, no one is good on their first game